reshinto/online_trading_platform/readme.md

   * Change the username, password, and database name at settings.py
 * API key is required if you want to use data from IEX cloud.
   * Create your own account with IEX (it's free).
+* Use pipenv to install all python dependencies for the backend.
+* Use npm to install all frontend related dependencies.

+## How to run
+1. Turn on MySql server
+2. Turn on backend server
+  * python migrate.py runserver
+3. Turn on Frontend server
+  * npm start

 ## List of major technologies used
 * Django